bye-wombat/wending-lines/README.md

 This is a living archive, unfolding slowly.

-A quiet invitation — not just to make contact,
-but to explore the threads that cross between worlds:
-inner and outer, written and unwritten, present and still emerging.
+It's an invitation.
+Not just to make contact, but to explore what crosses between worlds: inner and outer, written and unwritten, present and still emerging.

-You are welcome to trace these lines,
-to follow where they lead,
-and to discover what takes shape along the way.
+You are welcome to these lines, follow where they lead, and discover what takes shape along the way.

 ---